Fernancelot/fernancelots-C950-Task-2-wgups-delivery-routing-service/README.md

 ## Running the Application

-1. Ensure Python 3.12+ is installed
+1. Ensure Python 3.13.1+ is installed
-2. Verify CSV files are in data/ directory
+2. From the root directory: `/fernancelots-wgups-delivery-routing-service/`
 3. Run: `python main.py`
 4. Follow interface prompts for:
    - Time selection (current/custom)